 Submit a Blog Idea

 The Rooted in Rights Blog is a platform dedicated to amplifying the authentic perspectives of disabled writers.
-We invite you to pitch us, because your words have power, and we want to help you share them.
+We invite you to pitch us because your words have power and we want to help you share them.
 Please read the details below before submitting your pitch using the form at the bottom of the page, as some details have changed, as of June 2022, with the addition of a new Editor-in-Chief.

 What we’re looking for:

 We’re seeking reported and investigative articles, op-eds, creative nonfiction, personal essays, interviews, and short fiction on disability, with an emphasis on disability rights and justice, written by people who identify as disabled.
 Note that you are not required to disclose your disability.
 If you identify as disabled, you are welcome to send a pitch for consideration.
 We also welcome supported storytelling, meaning that a disabled person who is unable to write can work with someone to share their story through an interview or Q&A format.

 Examples of supported storytelling: